CooperstoneLab/MS2extract/README.md

 ### Importing mzxml files

-You can import mzxml files by `import_mzxml()` function.
-This will import your MS2 scans into a data frame.
-In this case we are going to work with the Procyanidin A2 spectra in negative mode with a collision energy of 20 eV.
+You can import mzxml files with the `import_mzxml()` function.
+This will import MS2 scans into a data frame.
+In this case, we are going to work with the Procyanidin A2 spectra in negative mode, with a collision energy of 20 eV.

 ``` r